 One-year latter, being in a broken-arm car crash I moved to a glamorous guesthouse.
 It was stinking thinking as that move lost Sara my cat and almost my home.
 I rented it to a party that only paid part of the first month rent.
 The 4th month I made my move, breaking the law.
 Removing all the doors and throwing eviction notices around my shack.
 Now, laid-off for the winter but roasting back home.

 As I left my ex-wife attorney's office, I ran into this gentleman that was in his late 50's who asked me questions about why I was there.
 He was tall, thin, obviously some kind of executive.
 Over coffee he asked if I'd like to go home with him.
-I soon moved saving on rent.
+I soon moved in saving on rent.
 I now learned he was the secretary treasurer of the ILWU.
 He proudly said his brother had been killed founding the Seattle branch of that union.

 I replaced the great Mister Davis who retired as PAA janitor.
 My wife's best friend April’s husband was without driver’s license and we drove to Todd shipyard every day from Bremerton.
 Day after day, me stopping at the airline’s employment Department.
 Sure, enough they soon tired of me.
 My boss said that having deployment in Vietnam cinched my deal.
-After 3 months the credit union loaned $5000 and our apartment became furnished.
+After 3 months the credit union loaned $3000 and our apartment became furnished.

 Mister Davis’s airport Hilton retirement party was a flabbergasting sight.
 Rock stars packed the bar as they were heading home from the Hendrix funeral.
 Mister Davis deserved glamour; showing me work-pride that kept me a level above Anarchy in that coming bad-ass storm: shining brass no problem.
-Soon Mrs. Davis drop’s by and he had died.
-“I know why.”
+Soon Mrs. Davis drop’s by and then he had died.
+“I knew why.”

 A kid arrived at Pan American handing papers of divorce.
 Then a ticket agent at the airline rented me a cubicle in his commercial building.
 “I hope you don't mind sharing space with a few young Alaskan airline mechanics Gary?”
 These were kids with Harley bikes and mint cars.
 While I was at work the lamp and picture had Disappeared.
 The 57 Chev. said.
 “What could I do she said she was your wife?”
 The next day he found me a 1949 Ford Ranchero.
 With two paintbrushes we turned a overhead-cam-flat-head hippie.

-The no wife hole, till divorce, was Marijuana free.
-1967 Saigon, waiting my leave at the Annapolis hotel on Plantation Road I found a barber shop selling Marlboro-pack’s packed with marijuana.
-A hotel of sailors I found 3.
+The no wife hole, till divorce, I was Marijuana free.
+Back in 1967 Saigon, waiting my leave back home at the Annapolis hotel on Plantation Road, I found a barber shop selling Marlboro-pack’s packed with marijuana.
+A hotel of sailors I found three conspirators.
 Pulling off the balcony nob we would sit puffing, listing to Nancy Wilson on my tap deck.
 Stoned I looked over Plantation and saw white picket fences.
-Now 1969, I shared life with 3 mechanics; partying nightly on go-go girls at Sea-Tac’s My-Place Tavern.
+Now in 1969 Seattle I shared life with three mechanics; partying-puffing nightly on go-go girls at Sea-Tac’s "My-Place Tavern."

 Separation before divorce ate my paycheck.
 I bonded with a Pan American commissary employee.
 Mark would pull food and booze off a jet keeping bottles of Moet Chandon or maybe a bottle of Chateau Margaux.
 All our loot originated: No. 3 rue Royale Paris.
 Drizzle or clear, Mr. Hefty and I bombed on fine French in our bay-side park gazebo.